material-motion/material-motion-js/README.md

 ## High-level Goals ##

+- To make gestural interactions as easy to reuse across applications as UI components already are.

 - To enable the motions and gestures [described in the Material Spec](https://material.google.com/motion/material-motion.html) to be easily implemented by application authors in the JS ecosystem.

 - To make prototyping new animated experiences simpler.

+- To yield a system that feels robust by default.
+Fragile interactions erode user trust in the overall system: “should I enter my password in a glitchy app?”

+- To allow interactions to be inspected and tweaked with visual tools.

+- To allow interactions to be easily ported across platforms.

 - To allow authors to write views in terms of URLs, and have the system guide the transitions between them.

-- To yield a system that feels robust by default.
-Fragile transitions erode user trust in the overall system: “should I enter my password in a glitchy app?”
+  - _Note:_ This is an eventual goal.
+In the near term, Material Motion is focused specifically on aiding the creation of reusable gestural interactions.

 ## Organization ##